 - Academic career Undergraduate

-Corequisite majors: Evolution, Ecology and Organismal Biology major
+Corequisite majors: Evolution Ecology & Organismal Biology or Biodiversity Conservation

 This Specialisation provides a solid understanding of the fundamental concepts in evolution and ecology, as they apply to both plants and animals.
 The courses offered give students the opportunity to extend their knowledge in the areas of behavioural ecology, marine ecology and zoology, and to grapple with the controversial issues in evolutionary biology.
 A solid grounding in evolution and ecology are essential for students intending to pursue higher degrees in these areas.
 In addition, students who have an interest in field based careers (rangers, ecological surveyors and consultants, field research) or in wildlife management (conservation and environmental policy, sustainable resource management) require the understanding of field research techniques and ecological and evolutionary theory on which these professions are based.